-Guardianship of the company is the responsibility monitoring the effectiveness of DyStar's internal of the Board.
-It sets the tone for DyStar's control processes and internal audit function, long-term business objectives, organizational evaluating the independence and objectivity strategy, risk management and global dealings. of external auditors, as well as verification They review and approve business plans, of the Group's financial statements and all and ensure sufficient resources for DyStar to announcements related to financial performance fulfill its objectives.
+Guardianship of the company is the responsibility of the Board.
+It sets the tone for DyStar's long-term business objectives, organizational strategy, risk management and global dealings.
+They review and approve business plans, and ensure sufficient resources for DyStar to fulfill its objectives.
 As the global leaders in the industry, the Board also has a priority to ensure that environmental, social and economic responsibilities are ingrained in operations.
 The Board's corporate responsibility also includes DvStar's legal conduct and its dealings with partners in the business community.

-The company's daily operations are supervised by Executive Director, Xu Yalin, based in DyStar's Singapore headquarters.
+The company's daily operations are supervised by Executive Board Director, Xu Yalin, based in DyStar's Singapore headquarters.
 Representing the Board, he also serves as the primary link between the Board and Senior Management, coordinating closely with the Senior Management to achieve the goal of successfully realizing the Board's decisions and strategies.